 Speech Therapy

-Speech-Language Therapy (SLT) is a medical necessity for many conditions such as stroke and traumatic brain injury and is used in rehabilitation to treat swallowing, hearing, and speech issues such as articulation, fluency, stuttering, and cluttering (irregular and disorganized speech patterns).
+Speech-language therapy (SLT) is a medical necessity for many conditions, such as stroke and traumatic brain injury.
+It is used in rehabilitation to treat swallowing, hearing, and speech issues such as articulation, fluency, stuttering, and cluttering (irregular and disorganized speech patterns).

 When a stroke, clinically called a cerebrovascular accident (CVA), causes damage to different areas of the brain, speech centers are affected in the majority of people.
 Strokes in the left hemisphere typically affect speech and the right side of the body.
 There are different types of strokes: